cado-security/product-help/docs/cado/discovery-import/xdr.md

 ## CrowdStrike Quarantined Host Capture

-In this section we will go through the steps required to manually pull data from your quarantined host on Crowdstrike to allow you to create an investigation within your cado platform.
+In this section we will go through the steps required to manually perform a triage capture from your quarantined host on Crowdstrike to allow you to create an investigation within your cado platform.

 #### Pre-requisites